ReinhardFink/ViewND/README.md

 # ViewND
-Java programm to show and turn an N-dimensional cube
+Java program to show and turn an N-dimensional cube